Past Was Pagan - Understanding the Ancient Pagan Paradigm

 “The fact that the stupid person is often stubborn must not blind us to the fact that he is not independent.
 In conversation with him, one virtually feels that one is dealing not at all with him as a person, but with slogans, catchwords, and the like that have taken possession of him.
 He is under a spell, blinded, misused, and abused in his very being.
 Having thus become a mindless tool, the stupid person will also be capable of any evil and at the same time incapable of seeing that it is evil.
 This is where the danger of diabolical misuse lurks, for it is this that can once and for all destroy human beings.”
 (Dietrich Bonhoeffer, Letters and Papers from Prison)

-Atheistic, Pantheistic - The material realm is superior to the spiritual realm or is the only realm which really exists.
-The existence of our conscious experiences is considered an illusion or as something which mysteriously emerges from material activity.
+Atheistic, Pantheistic - The material realm is superior or is the only realm which really exists.
+The existence of our conscious experiences and feelings is considered an illusion or as something which mysteriously emerges from material activity.
+This is the paradigm of of today's "scientific" materialist religion.
+This has 2 variants:

 Transcendentalist - The divine/spiritual realm is superior.
 The material world is an illusion.
 The material realm has no existence apart from the divine realm and is just a manifestation of the divine.
 Our minds create our reality and are only constrained by our own cultural conditioning.